Nissan triples profit forecast despite chip crunch | Malay Mail

 But despite lower-than-expected sales volume so far this fiscal year, mainly due to the microchip shortage, “the quality of sales in each market continued to improve, resulting in higher profit per unit,” Nissan said.

-The crisis-hit company now projects ¥180 billion (RM6.6 billion) in net profit for the year to March 2022, up from an earlier estimate of ¥60 billion.
+The crisis-hit company now projects 180 billion yen (RM6.6 billion) in net profit for the year to March 2022, up from an earlier estimate of 60 billion yen.

-But it revised down its full-year sales forecast to ¥8.8 trillion from ¥9.75 trillion.
+But it revised down its full-year sales forecast to 8.8 trillion yen from 9.75 trillion yen.

 “The semiconductor shortage continues to be a challenge for the automotive industry,” Chief Operating Officer Ashwani Gupta told reporters.